WabaScript/PortfolioPartyCLI/README.md

 2. Bundle Install

 3. Before demo, run "rake update_prices" in the terminal
-  #This will update all investment values to the current day value
+  <br>#This will update all investment values to the current day value
-  #This only needs to be done once per day, but will take several minutes due to the 5 API calls per minute limit
+  <br>#This only needs to be done once per day, but will take several minutes due to the 5 API calls per minute limit
-  #(Total number of investments / 5 minutes)
+  <br>#(Total number of investments / 5 minutes)

 4. Run demo with command "rake start"